dmauser/azure-dhcp-perftest/README.md

 ### Notes:

 - Use the **top** command on DHCP Server to check CPU utilization (kea-dhp4 process).
 - The VMs use Standard DS1 v2 (1 vcpu, 3.5 GiB memory).
-You can Resize DHCP Server to improve the results if you get a high CPU or many DHCP request/response drops.
+You can resize DHCP Server VM to improve the results if you get a high CPU or many DHCP request/response drops.